UPPMAX/HPC-python/docs/common/understanding_clusters.rst

      - UPPMAX has three different clusters

-       - Rackham for general purpose computing on CPUs only
+       - Pelle for general purpose computing on CPUs only
        - Snowy available for local projects and suits long jobs (< 1 month) and has GPUs
        - Bianca for sensitive data and has GPUs